Aparallactus

 Aparallactus is a genus of rear-fanged mildly venomous snakes in the family Atractaspididae.
 The genus is endemic to Africa.
 11 species are recognized as being valid.

 Description

 Species in the genus Aparallactus have a short maxilla, with 6-9 small teeth followed by a large grooved fang situated below the eye.
 The anterior mandibular teeth are the longest.
 The head is small, not distinct from the neck.
 The eye is small, with a round pupil.
 The nasal is entire or divided.
 There is no loreal scale.
 The body is cylindrical.
 The tail is moderate or short.
 The dorsal scales are smooth, without pits, and are arranged in 15 rows.
 The ventrals are rounded.
 The subcaudals are single (not divided nor paired).

+Snakebite and medical relevance

+Although members of the genus produce venom, they appear to be relatively harmless, given their small size (usually < 60 cm) and burrowing lifestyle.
+Spawls & Branch do not list them as "dangerous".
+As of 2026, Pubmed does not list any publications listing any snakebite resulting from this genus.